 When a retail automobile buyer elects to obtain financing from a dealer, the dealer takes a credit application to submit to its financing sources.
 Typically, a dealer will submit the buyer's application to more than one financing source for review.
 We believe the dealer's decision to choose a financing source is based primarily on: (i) the interest rate and monthly payment made available to the dealer's customer; (ii) any fees to be charged to (or paid to) the dealer by the financing source; (iii) the timeliness, consistency and predictability of response; (iv) funding turnaround time; (v) any conditions to purchase; and (vi) the financial stability of the financing source.
 Dealers can send credit applications to us by entering the necessary data on our website or through one of two third-party application aggregators.
-For the year ended December 31, 2015, we received approximately 78% of all applications through DealerTrack (the industry leading dealership application aggregator), 3% via our website and 19% via another aggregator, Route One.
-Our automated application decisioning system produced our initial decision within seconds on approximately 98% of those applications.
+For the year ended December 31, 2016, we received approximately 76% of all applications through DealerTrack (the industry leading dealership application aggregator), 3% via our website and 21% via another aggregator, Route One.
+Our automated application decisioning system produced our initial decision within seconds on approximately 99% of those applications.

 Upon receipt of information from a dealer, we immediately order two credit reports to document the buyer's credit history.
 If, upon review by our proprietary automated decisioning system, or in some cases, one of our credit analysts, we determine that the automobile contract meets our underwriting criteria, we advise the dealer of our decision to approve the contract and the terms under which we will purchase it.
-In some cases where we don't grant an approval, we may suggest alternatives from the terms proposed by the dealer or request and review further information from the dealer
+In some cases where we don't grant an approval, we may suggest alternatives from the terms proposed by the dealer or request and review further information from the dealer.

 Dealers with which we do business are under no obligation to submit any automobile contracts to us, nor are we obligated to purchase any automobile contracts from them.
-During the year ended December 31, 2015, no dealer accounted for more than 0.75% of the total number of automobile contracts we purchased.
-The following table sets forth the geographical sources of the automobile contracts we purchased (based on the addresses of the customers as stated on our records) during the years ended December 31, 2015 and 2014.
+During the year ended December 31, 2016, no dealer accounted for more than 0.47% of the total number of automobile contracts we purchased.